ayush-agarwal-0502/CAD-projects/README.md

 This repository is a collection of CAD models showcasing my abilities in Fusion 360 , a 3D designing software .

+Here is an image showing the pictures of all the CAD models I made, please see this :
 ![image](https://user-images.githubusercontent.com/86561124/145554343-175d30a9-7e04-42c3-9b20-67cf24e81f81.png)